Lists all DfT guidance about using and downloading TEMPro software.

 The current definitive version of the dataset is NTEM 6.2, which should be used in conjunction with the current version of the software, TEMPro 6.2.
 The previous version of the dataset, NTEM 5.4, is still available to check work carried out since 2008.
 Registered users will be informed when updates are available.

-Earlier versions of the NTEM dataset and TEMPro software are available on request in order to verify work that was done before NTEM 5.4 was released in 2008.
+Earlier versions of the NTEM dataset and TEMPro software are available on request to verify work done before NTEM 5.4 was released in 2008.
 However, these are no longer fully supported by the department.
-Please email firstname.lastname@example.org if you require earlier versions.
+Please email email@example.com if you require earlier versions.

 TEMPro is designed to allow detailed analysis of pre-processed data from the NTEM.
 The pre-processed data is itself the output from a series of models developed and run by DfT’s Transport Appraisal and Strategic Modelling (TASM) division.
 TEMPro can also be used to provide summaries of traffic growth using data from the National Transport Model (NTM).